-IndiaFilings » Learn » Aadhaar » GSTR 1
+IndiaFilings » Learn » Aadhaar » GSTR-1 Filing: Meaning, Eligibility, Due Dates, & Penalty

 Who can file GSTR 1?

-Every registered dealer is liable to file GSTR 1.
-Irrespective of the sales and the turnover for a particular month, which means that even when there is no sale or transaction a registered dealer has to file the GSTR 1.
+Every registered dealer is liable to file GSTR 1 regardless of sales and turnover for a particular month, which means that even when there is no sale or transaction (Nil GSTR-1), a registered dealer has to file GSTR 1.

 Here is the list of people who are exempt from filing the GSTR 1:

-• Composition Scheme Dealer: If you have registered under the Composition scheme you are a composition scheme dealer and you are not required to file this GST return.
+• Composition Scheme Dealer: If you have registered under the Composition scheme, you are a composition scheme dealer and are not required to file this GST return.

 • A supplier of online Information, database access, or retrieval services.

-• Non-resident taxable person: If you import goods and services from outside India or are in charge of managing the business on behalf of Non-Resident Indian.
+• Non-resident taxable person: If you import goods and services from outside India or manage the business on behalf of a Non-Resident Indian.

 • A Taxpayer who is liable for collecting Tax at Source or a taxpayer for deducting Tax at sources (TDS).

-It is necessary to have documents that are mentioned below and information that is ready with you:
+It is necessary to have the documents that are mentioned below and the information that is ready with you:

 1. A valid Goods and Service Tax Identification Number